wpmudev/custom-sidebars/readme.txt

 = 0.5 =

 * Fixed a bug that didn't allow to create new bars when every previous bars were deleted.
-* Fixed a bug introduced in v0.4 that did not allow to assign bars per post-types properly
+* Fixed a bug introduced in v0.4 that did not allow to assign bars per post-types properly.
 * Added an option to remove all the Custom Sidebars data from the database easily.

 = 0.4 =